sshyran/shyran.net/README.md

 * **Chrome OS**

 **Attention:**
 * Potential clients from EU & Americas - most likely cooperation/transactions will be Tax-free for you, as for being treated as "foreign", check with your CPA if this applies to you.
+Also, donations are kindly accepted: [Donate with PayPal](https://www.paypal.com/donate/?hosted_button_id=SC6BRHXG388RL)

 For more details, please DM or contact me directly.